Skip to main content

 1. About This Policy

 GrailGuard LLC ("we," "us," or "our") is a hand-carry courier service for high-value collectibles, organized as a limited liability company under California law.
+GrailGuard's customer-facing loss-coverage promise is a contractual reimbursement program funded directly from company reserves — it is not insurance, and GrailGuard does not transmit claim data to an insurance carrier or underwriter.
 This Privacy Policy explains what data we collect, what we do with it, and your rights.
 We wrote this in plain English — legal terms are in [brackets].
-Effective date: April 23, 2026.
-Last updated: April 23, 2026.
+Effective date: July 3, 2026.
+Last updated: June 4, 2026.

 2. What We Collect